-Where are all my planners at out there?
-Get excited, because you’re about to get the down low on how to plan your year out in advance.
+Where are all my planners out there?
+Get excited, because you’re about to get the low-down on how to plan your year in advance.
 Yes, I mean your whole. entire. year.
 Whaaattt?!?
 Even if you’re not a planner, this is still so easy to accomplish!

 You might know by now that I'm a big fan of doing crazy things.
-And you might also know by now that sometimes, those crazy things work like a CHAMP and somehow end up making your life a lot easier (and even less crazy!) in the long-run!
-Today, we are talking about one of those crazy little things; how to plan your YEAR out in advance!
+And you might also know by now that sometimes, those crazy things work like a CHAMP and somehow end up making your life a lot easier (and even less crazy!) in the long run!
+Today, we're talking about one of those crazy little things: how to plan your YEAR out in advance!

 Yes, you read that right.